dylandreimerink/tlstool/README.md

 ## Wishlist

-- [ ] Support for encrypted private keys
+- [X] Support for encrypted private keys
+- [ ] Support for name constraints
 - [ ] Interactive wizard for cert and key generation
 - [ ] Security warnings (when using small bit sizes for example)
 - [ ] Mistake warnings (generating certificates without common names for example)